What Is The Main Requirement Of Any WeightLoss Process?

 Get Ultimate 28 Days Meal&Workout planStart Quiz

 To determine how many calories you burn a day, you need to calculate your total energy expenditure (TEE) that is consisting of 3 aspects: physical activity-related energy expenditure (PEE), which includes non-exercise activity thermogenesis (NEAT) and exercise activity thermogenesis (EAT); two other components – basal metabolic rate (BMR); and diet-induced thermogenesis (DIT) (12).
+Don’t be scared by the number of parameters – in fact, everything is much simpler than it seems.
+You don’t need a graduate degree in mathematics to calculate the number of calories you burn daily.
+Let’s start with the easiest concept of the calories burned calculator – NEAT and EAT.

-NEAT and EAT
+NEAT And EAT

 Your body is always working and never rests completely.
 Even when you sleep, it spends energy to support all of the vital processes, such as breathing, heartbeat, and others.
 It means that it always burns calories, even when you think you are not doing anything.
 Not to mention the fact that even if you lead a mostly sedentary lifestyle, and don’t purposely exercise in the gym, you still use calories by walking, sitting down, standing up, or lifting your hands while following your routine.
 For example, a person whose weight is 155 pounds (70kg) can burn calories in half an hour when doing the following daily routine activities(3):